Equal Pay and Discrimination Against Women

 Title VII of the Civil Rights Act

-Title VII is a broad anti-employment discrimination law which bars all forms of discrimination in the workplace - including gender, race, national origin and religion - in the hiring, firing promotion, and pay of employees.
+Title VII is a broad anti-employment discrimination law that bars all forms of discrimination in the workplace -- including gender, race, national origin, and religion — in the hiring, firing promotion, and pay of employees.
 Title VII covers only employers who have employed 15 or more employees for at least 20 weeks in the previous and current calendar year.
+Under Title VII, individuals have 180 days to file a charge.

-Because Title VII is broader and encompasses the gender wage discrimination of the EPA, there are a great deal of crossover claims.
+Because Title VII is broader and encompasses the gender wage discrimination of the EPA, there is a great deal of crossover claims.

 Procedures for Filing a Title VII Claim